 Demonstrator 2025 2027 2031

 backbone, will enable to enlarge to further

 functionalities in the future.

-[ Demonstration of European full digital freight
+Demonstration of European full digital freight

 train operations testing further components

-111
+III

 Large-scale demonstrator trains testing in

 different European regions under real

 operational conditions the technical enablers:

 train integrity + train length

 determination

 Rail freight operation with ATO (with

 FA2) Low-weight, low-energy, low-

-noise, high performing wagon
+noise, high performing wagon concepts

-concepts

 Self-propelled wagon

 automated/autonomous

 loading/unloading technologies for last

 mile distribution, and new market

 needs (e.g. hydrogen

 storage/transport)

 With specific focus on proofing

-• full functionality (added value for the
+full functionality (added value for the

-sector respecting/meeting customer TD1 7
+sector respecting/meeting customer

-needs), TRL 7-

-• safe system integration, 9
+needs), TRL 7safe system integration, 9

 • interoperability,

 harmonized (cross-border) operation.

 For preparing European-wide roll-out and

 finalization of standardization.

-• Note: All technical enablers will be
+Note: All technical enablers will be

 considered in the definition of the target

 architecture of the intelligent freight train,

 in order to assure a full functional future

 system preventing parallel and isolation

 solutions outcome.
 With this we can

 assure that the development of the

 components starting partly from the

 beginning and others later, are still

 coherent and seamless to be integrated in

 the future full digital freight train

 operations.

-• This will be provide valuable findings for
+This will be provide valuable findings for various TSL revisions that will some up

 various TSI revisions that will come up

-during the EU-RAIL JU period, enable
+during the EU-RAIL JU period, enable necessary safety analysis or safe system

-necessary safety analysis or safe system
+incressary sarety analysis or sale system

 Demonstrator 2025 2027 2031 integration followed by authorisation prerequisite for deployment.
-The use case driven DAC energy supply &amp; data/communication solution, being the backbone, will enable to enlarge to further functionalities in the future.
+The use case driven DAC energy supply & data/communication solution, being the backbone, will enable to enlarge to further functionalities in the future.
 Demonstration of a fully digitalized and automated yard IV Fully automated shunting loco movements (GoA 4) Yard digitalization for full automated train composition and dispatching (Automated Shunting Operations) Yard automation equipment Wagon identity system allowing automated shunting Integrative deployment of video gates, way side check points, visual recognition methodologies and Al-Tools for yard automation TRL8/9 (certain functionalities) TRL7-8 TRL8/9